Janet Stewart, Lady Fleming: Court life

 In November 1549 the English prisoner James Wilford was exchanged for the release of her son James, Lord Fleming, who had been captured during the war of the Rough Wooing.
 In October 1552, Janet's situation in Scotland was described by Mary of Guise in a letter written to her brother, the Cardinal of Lorraine.
 There had been talk of marrying Janet off to Henri Cleutin, Guise's military advisor.
 Although one of Janet's daughters had informed Mary of Guise that her mother did not wish to leave Scotland, Guise knew that Janet had discussed leaving Scotland with the Governor, Regent Arran, and wanted to see Henry II that winter.
 Guise told the Cardinal to reassure Catherine de' Medici, the queen of France, that Janet would not be leaving Scotland.

 Janet was one of the ladies who kept vigil over the body of Mary of Guise at Edinburgh Castle in June 1560.
 The ladies were not at first given mourning clothes, and Janet quoted in Latin a phrase from the Book of Joel to the English diplomat Thomas Randolph, "Scindite corda vestra, non vestimenta," Rend your heart, not your garments.
 Afterwards, Janet applied to the Privy Council for permission to leave Scotland with her son "Lord Hary de Valoys" on 22 August 1560.
-Henry took part in the St. Bartholomew's Day massacre and was killed in a duel in 1586.
+Henri took part in the St. Bartholomew's Day massacre and was killed in a duel in 1586.